BiDAlab/UWF4DR-Benchmark/README.md

 This repository is organized as follows:

 - `data/`
-  - `splits/`: Official train/validation/test CSV files used in the paper. **No image data is included.**
+  - `splits/`: Train/validation/test CSV files defining the exact dataset partitions used in the experiments reported in the paper. **No image data is included.**
   - `fusion/`: Precomputed feature embeddings (per task, domain, and backbone) used for feature-level fusion experiments.

 - `src/`